Have you added a new furry friend to your household?

 The purpose of the crate is to make your dog more comfortable, not less.
 As a result, you may want to consider other alternatives.

 Some alternatives include dog gates or playpens.
 While these may not be best for potty training, they can at least restrict access for your dog to the rest of the house.
-You could place pee pads within the space in case your dog needs to use the bathroom.
+You could place pee pads within the space if your dog needs to use the bathroom.

 We hope you enjoyed these 11 must-know tips for crate training your dog.

-By engaging in a crate-training program and using these tips at the same time, should help speed up the time for your dog to be successfully trained.
+Engaging in a crate-training program and using these tips simultaneously should help speed up the time for your dog to be successfully trained.

-It takes some patience, but your dog will learn that their crate is their safe spot in time.
+It takes patience, but your dog will learn that their crate is its safe spot.

 Good luck with adding your new furry member to your family.